HP Reverb G2 VR headset review

 When it comes to the feel of the headset, it's a snug fit.
 In adjusting, I would prefer something a little more advanced than Velcro—it gets caught in my hair a fair bit—but otherwise it's a pretty fool proof solution, even if it does feel like the cheap option.
 The thing needs to be quite tight to prevent slippage and, although it's not the heaviest VR headset around, there's a noticeable pressure on the cheeks.
 After extended periods of play this can make you feel strange due to interference with the sinuses.
 Either way it doesn't put any pressure on the bridge of the nose itself, and there's enough room to wear glasses comfortably.

 Some users have complained of trouble with the curvature on the face gasket being too extreme.
-Thankfully this feature is magnetically detachable, and you can now get a 3D printed facial interface replacement that brings you closer to the lenses, which can be found on the VR Cover store.
-Sad that it has to come from an external company, but another benefit it provides comes in the form of a field-of-view increase.
+Thankfully this feature is magnetically detachable, and you can now get a 3D printed facial interface replacements that bring you closer to the lenses, which can be found on the 3DWardPrinting store or on Etsy.
+Sad that these had to come from an external company, but another benefit it provides comes in the form of a field-of-view increase.

 Best VR headset: which kit should you choose?